When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Read more about whether you will need Covid-19 passports or vaccines to travel.

-If I want to book a trip to Spain, Greece, Turkey, Portugal or Cyprus for 17 May or beyond, how can I protect myself financially?
+If I book a trip to Spain, Greece, Turkey, Portugal or Cyprus, how can I protect myself financially?

 You should also look at a company’s policies to see if they will allow you to move your destination or date in the instance your holiday destination is changed to an amber rated country.
 You aren’t legally entitled to a refund, but some companies such as Trailfinders will honour this.